-- 801. As outlined in section, it is currently not possible to estimate the number of potential UXO clearance operations that could be undertaken during the proposed East Anglia ONE North project construction period.
+797. As outlined in section 5.3.3.1, it is currently not possible to estimate the number of potential UXO clearance operations that could be undertaken during the proposed East Anglia TWO project construction period.
+This assessment has been based on the potential for disturbance from one UXO detonation in the North Sea area.
 It is highly unlikely that more than one UXO detonation would occur at exactly the same time or on the same day as another UXO detonation, even if they had overlapping UXO clearance operation durations.
-Therefore, including the potential disturbance of 26km around one UXO detonation (2,124km) in this assessment is considered a worst-case scenario. - 802.
-Without knowing the actual location for any UXO clearance, the mean density estimate is based on the average seal at sea density estimates for the areas of the UK and EU offshore windfarms.
-This is 0.1 grey seal per km and 0.02 harbour seal per km.
-This is based on the seal-at-sea maps (Russell et al. 2017) and an average density based on a 50km buffer around all offshore windfarms (UK and EU) included within the in-combination assessment.
+Therefore, including the potential disturbance of 26km around one UXO detonation (2,124km2) in this assessment is considered a worst-case scenario.